CLAIRE-COVID-T4/covid-data/README.md

 #### `drug-drug.tab`
 A collection of drug-drug combinations with the following columns:

-- `DrugBank Interactor A` --> the DrugBank ID of the first drug
+- `DrugBankID_InteractorA` --> the DrugBank ID of the first drug
-- `DrugBank Interactor B` --> the DrugBank ID of the second drug
+- `DrugBankID_InteractorB` --> the DrugBank ID of the second drug
 - `Adverse` --> a boolean value `N` or `Y` where
     - `N`: the two drugs produce an experimentally validated combination
     - `Y`: the two drugs produce a clinically-reported adverse interaction

 #### `drug-host.tab`
 A collection of drug-protein interactions with the following columns:
-- `DrugBank` --> the DrugBank ID of the drug
+- `DrugBankID` --> the DrugBank ID of the drug
-- `Entrez Gene` --> the Entrez ID of the gene associated with the protein targeted by the drug
+- `EntrezGeneID` --> the Entrez ID of the gene associated with the protein targeted by the drug

 #### `drug-structures.sdf`
 The [SDF](https://en.wikipedia.org/wiki/Chemical_table_file) file of *almost* all the drugs listed in `drug-host.tab` (i.e. the ones downloadable with and without registration to the DrugBank service, that amount to 4283 over 4428 drugs).
 This file contains the 2D structure of the drugs indexed by their DrugBank ID, providing also additional information such as: